≡ Menu

 Gradable and Non Gradable Adjectives post image

-Big can get bigger and even become the biggest, loud can get louder and even become the loudest, but why can’t perfect get perfecter or the perfectist?
-Because, my dear readers, there are gradable adjectives and non-gradable adjectives (otherwise known as absolutes.)
-Learning about these gradable and non-gradable adjectives will exponentially help your grammar.
+Big can get bigger and even become the biggest.
+Loud can get louder and even become the loudest.
+But why can’t perfect get perfecter or become the perfectest?
+Because, my dear readers, there are gradable adjectives and non-gradable adjectives, otherwise known as absolutes.
+Learning about gradable and non-gradable adjectives will greatly improve your grammar.
 You… Read more

 Verbs Beginning With Ex Pt 2